Camping in Redwood National Park

 Tent Camping in the Redwoods

 There are seven designated backcountry campsites to choose from.
-2 campsites are North of the Klamath River and the other 5 are South of it.
+Two campsites are north of the Klamath River and the other five are south of it.

 Redwoods Camping North of the Klamath River…